Why Employee Engagement Initiatives Don’t Work (And What Employees Actually Respond To)

 That sentence stays with us.

-Because most organizations don’t suffer from low engagement.
-Most employee engagement initiatives don’t fail because of bad intent — they fail because, they suffer from unheard people.
+Because most organisations don’t suffer from low engagement.
+Most employee engagement initiatives don’t fail because of bad intent; they fail because they suffer from unheard people.

 What Most Employee Engagement Initiatives Get Wrong: Employee engagement has become an event, not an experience.